manvendra-nema/-Dataset-Analysis-PCA-and-Custom-Decision-Tree-Implementation/README.md

-# 🌳 MNIST Dataset - PCA and Decision Tree Analysis
+# 🌳 MNIST Dataset - PCA and Decision Custom-Decision-Tree-Implementation
 Welcome to the MNIST Dataset project focusing on classes 0, 1, and 2.
 This repository contains code and documentation to perform a series of tasks on the MNIST dataset, specifically reducing dimensions using PCA and implementing a decision tree without using libraries that automatically handle the fitting and prediction processes.
 Let's get started! 🚀

 ## 📁 Dataset